 One of the most common questions that crop up is about boxes for shipping.
 If you’ve ever wondered whether it’s cheaper to use your own box for priority mail or to use a flat rate box, you’re not alone.
 To help you get to the bottom of it, we’ve created a handy guide that tells you everything you need to know about shipping boxes.

 The difference between the two is in the kind of postage you pay for.
 If you buy Priority Mail Small Flat Rate Box postage, you have to use a Priority Mail Small Flat Rate Box.
 The boxes are branded with the Priority Mail logo and design.
 If you don’t buy flat rate postage, you can use whatever kind of packaging you like.

 It’s important to note that Priority Mail is just the name of the service class and you can use any box or packaging you choose.
 In the majority of cases, it actually works out cheaper to use your own packaging instead of a Flat Rate service.

 The idea behind the Priority Mail Flat Rate service is that you pay just one fee regardless of the weight of your product or where it’s being shipped to.
 If it fits into a flat rate-branded box, you can send it.

 It sounds simple, but the cost isn’t the only downside.

 When you ship with a Flat Rate box, you have to use the Priority Mail Flat Rate service branding.
 This means you can’t use your own branding which can impact your customers’ experience in a negative way.
-It’s worth working out whether the minimal savings you might be able to make is worth the trade off of a potentially sub-par buyer experience.
+It’s worth working out whether the minimal savings you might be able to make it worth the trade-off of a potentially sub-par buyer experience.